US Criminal Records

 Juvenile Criminal Records

 Juvenile criminal records are sealed criminal records not available to the public – they are exempt from the Freedom of Information Act.
-Juvenile criminal records include information regarding a juvenile or minor (person under 18 years) who was detained and/or found guilty of a crime as a juvenile.
+Juvenile criminal records include information regarding a juvenile or minor (person under 18 years) who were detained and/or found guilty of a crime as a juvenile.
 Juvenile cases are treated differently than adult cases.
 When arrested, a juvenile is considered detained rather than arrested.
-Once detained, a petition is then drawn and serves as the official charging document outlining the juvenile court authorities over the offense, giving notice for the reason for court appearance, and serving as notice to the minor’s family.
+Once detained, a petition is then drawn and serves as the official charging document outlining the juvenile court authorities over the offense, giving notice for the reason for the court appearance, and serving as notice to the minor’s family.
 When the juvenile goes to court, the case is adjudicated and a disposition is declared.
 The reason juvenile records are sealed is to protect the juvenile so that one mistake does not follow them for life.
 Juvenile records may be expunged on the offender’s 18th birthday if certain conditions have been met, such as good behavior.

 Criminal Records Dictionary

 About Criminal Records: Refers to understanding the basics of criminal records and the criminal records search industry.
 The most central topics that must be researched prior to beginning a successful search include access and availability of these records, how they are organized according to jurisdiction, as well as what kinds of criminal records exist.